Words per minute: Reading and comprehension

 Words per minute is a common metric for assessing reading speed and is often used in the context of remedial skills evaluation, as well as in the context of speed reading, where it is a controversial measure of reading performance.

 A word in this context is the same as in the context of speech.

 Research done in 2012 measured the speed at which subjects read a text aloud, and found the typical range of speeds across 17 different languages to be 184±29 wpm or 863±234 characters per minute.
 However, the number of wpm varied between languages, even for languages that use the Latin or Cyrillic alphabets: as low as 161±18 for Finnish and as high as 228±30 for English.
 This was because different languages have different average word lengths (longer words in such languages as Finnish and shorter words in English).
 However, the number of characters per minute tends to be around 1000 for all the tested languages.
 For the tested Asian languages that use particular writing systems (Arabic, Hebrew, Chinese, Japanese) these numbers are lower.

 Scientific studies have demonstrated that reading—defined here as capturing and decoding all the words on every page—faster than 900 wpm is not feasible given the limits set by the anatomy of the eye.

 While proofreading materials, people are able to read English at 200 wpm on paper, and 180 wpm on a monitor.
 [Those numbers from Ziefle, 1998, are for studies that used monitors prior to 1992.
 See Noyes & Garland 2008 for a modern tech view of equivalence.]

 Speech and listening

 Audiobooks are recommended to be 150–160 words per minute, which is the range that people comfortably hear and vocalize words.

 Slide presentations tend to be closer to 100–125 wpm for a comfortable pace, auctioneers can speak at about 250 wpm, and the fastest speaking policy debaters speak from 350 to over 500 words per minute.
 Internet speech calculators show that various things influence words per minute including nervousness.

+An example of an agglutinative language, the average rate of Turkish speech is reported to be about 220 syllables per minute.
+When the time spent for the silent parts of speech are removed, the so-called average articulation rate reaches 310 syllables per minute.
+The average number of syllables per (written) word has been measured as 2.6.
+For a comparison, Flesch has suggested that the conversational English for consumers aims 1.5 syllables per word, although these measures are dependent on corpus.

-John Moschitta, Jr., was listed in Guinness World Records, for a time, as the world's fastest speaker, being able to talk at 586 wpm.
+John Moschitta Jr. was listed in Guinness World Records, for a time, as the world's fastest speaker, being able to talk at 586 wpm.
 He has since been surpassed by Steve Woodmore, who achieved a rate of 637 wpm.